• F&B

 However, keeping a food inventory up to date can be challenging due to lack of time, ensuring accuracy, and requiring organization and attention to detail.
 Developing good habits and using tools can help make the task manageable, save time, and reduce waste in the long run, which is why, in this article, we’ll discuss what restaurant inventory management is, why it’s useful, and some tips and best practices to help you keep your food and beverage inventory accurate, efficient, and reliable.

-• Some of the metrics an inventory helps you track include :
+Some of the metrics required to track in a restaurant inventory include :

 The cost of the food and supplies used to make the dishes sold in the restaurant.